ansible07/Orbital/SlushPile.md

 then there'll be lag there too, that's just the speed of light."

 C: "It all depends on what you're simulating, and what the rules are.
-If the sim is obeying the physical laws of the universe, "
+If the sim is completely obeying the physical laws of the universe, then there are no surpises."

 Sudden Interest
 ---------------